-To save your file as press-ready as a PDF through InDesign, simply go to file, Adobe PDF Presets, Select High Print Quality, Select a file name and a file location (desktop), and then on the left hand side of the new box you should see Marks and Bleed.
-Once you select on Marks and Bleed you’ll be given the oppurtunity to select the tick box Crop Marks and Bleed Marks, and then at the bottom in the bleed section, enter 3mm into top, bottom, inside and outside, and then select export.
+To save your file as press-ready as a PDF through InDesign, simply go to file, Adobe PDF Presets, Select High Print Quality, Select a file name and a file location (desktop), and then on the left-hand side of the new box you should see Marks and Bleed.
+Once you select on Marks and Bleed you’ll be given the opportunity to select the tick box Crop Marks and Bleed Marks, and then at the bottom in the bleed section, enter 3mm into the top, bottom, inside and outside, and then select Export.
 Your file will then be exported to your Desktop under the file name you chose.

 Adobe illustrator PDF